Richard Highton

-Richard Highton (born December 24, 1927) is an American herpetologist, an expert on the biological classification of woodland salamanders.
+Richard Highton (December 24, 1927 – February 19, 2025) was an American herpetologist, an expert on the biological classification of woodland salamanders.

-Education and personal life
+Background

 Highton was born in Chicago.
 His father encouraged his son to have an interest in herpetology.
 In 1950 he was awarded a bachelor's degree in biology, mathematics and sociology from New York University, with his studies interrupted by military service.
 He received his master's degree and Doctorate in Philosophy from the University of Florida.

-In 1950 he married Anne Adams and they had 4 children together.
+In 1950 he married Anne Adams and they had four children together.
+Highton died on February 19, 2025, at the age of 97.

 Career

 A field visit to the southern Appalachians mountains in 1948 with Carl Gans was the start of his work on salamanders.

-In 1956 he joined the Zoology Department University of Maryland College Park, with emphasis on genetics and is currently Professor Emeritus in Biology.
+In 1956 he joined the Zoology Department University of Maryland College Park, with emphasis on genetics and was Professor Emeritus in Biology.
 On his retirement in 1998, his collection of approximately 140,000 salamander specimens was donated to the Smithsonian Institution.

 Since 1999 he has been a member of the Committee on Standard and English Scientific Names for North American Amphibians and Reptiles.
 He is the author or co-author of over 90 scientific publications.